At the heart of Texas: Cities’ industry clusters drive growth

 While clusters based on this definition are defined by their North American Industrial Classification System identifier (or NAICS code), they do not necessarily correspond to a specific broad NAICS sector.
 Rather, the clusters are made up of interrelated subsectors or industries (from the three-digit level down to the six-digit level) that are part of different NAICS supersectors (two-digit level).
 In some instances, individual NAICS industries may be found in multiple clusters, and not all existing industries are included in a cluster.

 The StatsAmerica analysis focuses only on “traded” clusters, or industries that are export oriented; thus, some large and important industries were omitted.
-We altered some of the cluster definitions to create a more complete view of the industry mix in Texas metro areas.
-We included the Retail, Construction and Utilities NAICS supersectors and added a Government sector that includes federal, state and local government workers.
-We took hospitals and health and personal care stores out of the Biomedical StatsAmerica cluster and created a separate Health cluster that includes personal care stores, hospitals and ambulatory health care services.
+We altered some of the cluster definitions to create a more complete view of the industry mix in Texas and its metro areas.
+We included the Retail, Construction and Utilities NAICS supersectors, the Food Services sector (NAICS 722) and the Government sector that includes federal, state and local government workers, with the exception of those employed in education or health services.
+We took ambulatory health care services and health and personal care stores out of the Biomedical StatsAmerica cluster and created a separate Health Services cluster that includes public and private employment at hospitals, ambulatory health care services, and nursing and residential care facilities.

-We combined the StatsAmerica Mining and Energy clusters, and aggregated all of the mining and support activities subsectors up to the three-digit level.
-We modified StatsAmerica’s Education and Knowledge Creation cluster to include only educational services.
-We also added food services back into Arts, Entertainment and Recreation (called Recreation and Food Services) by including all the Accommodation and Food Services supersector.
-Additionally, to look at the manufacturing sector in more detail, we broke up the Manufacturing grouping into its six subcluster components as defined by StatsAmerica.
+We combined the StatsAmerica Energy and Mining clusters and aggregated all of the mining and support activities subsectors up to the three-digit NAICS level.
+We modified StatsAmerica’s Education and Knowledge Creation cluster to include only public and private educational services.
+Additionally, to look at the manufacturing sector in more detail, we broke up the manufacturing grouping into its six subcluster components as defined by StatsAmerica.

-For purposes of our cities analysis, we used Census Bureau definitions of metropolitan statistical areas (MSAs) for Austin, Houston, San Antonio, El Paso and McAllen.
+For purposes of our cities analysis, we used Census Bureau definitions of metropolitan statistical areas (MSAs) for Amarillo, Austin, Beaumont–Port Arthur, El Paso, Houston, Lubbock, McAllen and San Antonio.
 For Dallas and Fort Worth, we used the Census Bureau’s definitions of metropolitan divisions.
-For Midland–Odessa, we combined the two MSAs into one.
-(See A.3 for the list of counties included in each metro.)
+For Midland–Odessa and Tyler–Longview, in each area, we combined the two MSAs into one.

-We used data from the Quarterly Census of Employment and Wages, which contains employment, wage and firm information by industry down to the six-digit NAICS level.
-Data for each metro and for Texas overall were retrieved from the Texas Workforce Commission (TWC), while data for the U.S. came from the Bureau of Labor Statistics (BLS).
+The analysis uses data from the Quarterly Census of Employment and Wages, which contains employment, wage and firm information by industry down to the six-digit NAICS level.
+Data for Texas metros were retrieved from the Texas Workforce Commission (TWC), while data for Texas and the U.S. came from the Bureau of Labor Statistics (BLS).

 TWC and BLS data may be suppressed at some levels of detail when the number of firms does not reach a certain threshold and the confidentiality of individual firms may be at risk.
-Data from the TWC are suppressed to a lesser degree than those from the BLS.
-TWC data are only available quarterly, so annual employment data were calculated by taking the average of quarterly employment, and annual total wages were calculated by summing quarterly wages.
+TWC data are only available quarterly, so annual employment data were calculated by taking average quarterly employment; annual total wages were calculated by summing quarterly wages.
 Thus, some discrepancies may exist in the wage data because some industries may be unsuppressed in one quarter and suppressed in another, leaving annual wage data incomplete.
+In instances when wage data for a particular NAICS code were available in some quarters and missing in others within the same calendar year, observed quarterly wage data were applied to/substituted for missing quarters.
 Additionally, because of suppression issues, employment in some industries with fewer firms is potentially understated.

 Location quotients (LQs) were calculated by taking cluster employment in each metro divided by total metro employment, over cluster employment in the U.S. divided by total U.S. employment.
 An LQ greater than 1, therefore, means that the cluster’s share of total employment in the metro is greater than its share of total U.S. employment, indicating that the cluster is more concentrated in the metro than in the U.S. overall.

 Demographic data are from the Census Bureau’s American Community Survey.
-The most recent available data are from 2014; we compared those with data from the 2006 survey.
-In both years, only one-year estimates were used for analysis.
+For 2017, population and median household income are used; other detail is from 2016.
+We compared those with data from the 2010 survey.
+In all three years, only one-year estimates were used for analysis.

-The Kauffman Startup Activity Index measures business creation in the 40 largest metropolitan areas in the U.S. The index is based on three indicators: the rate of new entrepreneurs starting businesses, the percentage of new entrepreneurs not unemployed before starting a business and the number of startup firms per 100,000 residents.
+The Kauffman Startup Activity Index measures business creation in the 40 largest metropolitan areas in the U.S. The index is based on three indicators: the rate of new entrepreneurs starting businesses, the percentage of new entrepreneurs not unemployed before starting a business and the number of newly established employer businesses per 1,000 employer firms.

 - Split Manufacturing grouping into individual subcluster components.

-- Removed NAICS 51911 and NAICS 51919 from Printing and Publishing to avoid double counting.
+- Added NAICS 519 to the Printing and Publishing cluster but removed NAICS 51911 and NAICS 51919 to avoid double counting.

-- Removed NAICS 621 and NAICS 446 from Biomedical cluster and created a Health sector that includes NAICS 621, NAICS 622 and NAICS 446, with no exclusions.
-NAICS 623 was not included.
+- Removed NAICS 621 and NAICS 446 from the Biomedical cluster and created a Health Services cluster that includes both government and private employment in NAICS 621, NAICS 622 and NAICS 623.
+In the 2016 edition, Health Service cluster was made up of only private employment in NAICS 621, NAICS 622 and NAICS 446.

-- Added a Government sector, which includes total federal, state and local government workers.
+- Added a Government sector, which includes total federal, state and local government workers, excluding those employed in public education and health care.

 - Cluster location quotient =